byellokore/poke/README.md

 ```
 ### Dockerfile & docker-compose.yml

-* To run the anywhere without issues.
+* To run the without issues.

 ## Tests